 With credit unions, every member is also a shareholder, which means that the credit union is working for you.
 They have the goal of passing on the savings to you and often provide absolutely outstanding customer service.
 Their policies are customer friendly and they will often be more willing to work with those with lower or questionable credits.

 The best way that banks have to make money is to charge customers higher fees.
 Many banks will charge fees on accounts, overdrafts, credit cards and various other products that they might offer.
 In contrast, credit unions don’t operate for a profit and thus, don’t need to charge crazy fees to their customers.
 Even things like ATM usage and transferring money are free of charge.

 As a result, banking with a credit union is often much cheaper than a bank for extremely similar products.
 In fact, most credit unions don’t charge any fees and if they do charge some, they are generally incredibly affordable.
-Of course, you will want to read the policies of each credit union, so you can be sure of how much they charge you, and what they charge you for.
+Of course, you will want to read the policies of each credit union, such as Gordon Simmons Service Credit Union, so you can be sure of how much they charge you, and what they charge you for.

 3. You Will Get Better Interest Rates